NBPub/CatterPlot/README.md

 # CatAPI_RadarPlot
 Made a little cat investigator using data from https://thecatapi.com/.
-Currently living as an IPython Notebook, which shows example output, and raw script.
-I will try to publish in a more friendly way.

-Used with knowledge gleaned from:
+The file uses a simple GUI (via guizero) to (1) fetch and parse data and (2) generate a random cat (info, image, plot) in a new window.

+To do: properly package code for others to run without dependencies.

+Tutorials followed:

 https://realpython.com/python-api/

 https://python.plainenglish.io/radar-chart-basics-with-pythons-matplotlib-ba9e002ddbcd

 ## Dependencies
-requests, pillow (Image), matplotlib (pyplot), numpy, pandas
+requests, pillow (Image), matplotlib (pyplot), numpy, pandas, guizero

-math (pi), random
+math (pi), random, os

 ## Potential Improvements
-• Include weight info, life span
+• Include life span

 • Re-visit code and clean up with newfound knowledge